Water-cooler conversations used to focus on last night’s TV. Now they’re less about watching sports and more about last night’s training session.

 As beneficial as health and fitness amenities can be, renovations and build-outs require careful planning and investment.
 Nationwide, construction costs continue to rise, largely because of a skilled construction labor shortage.

-The cost for office renovation in top office markets ranges from $93.65 per square foot in Austin to $129.72 per square foot in New York—just for baseline redevelopment.
+The cost for office fit-outs in 2017 averaged $152.88 per square foot across the U.S. after tenant incentives were taken into account, rising to above $190 per square foot in San Francisco and Silicon Valley.
 “Renovations become even more costly if developers use expensive materials or do custom build-outs,” Bollhoefer notes.
 “Fitness amenities like bike rooms can be well worth the cost, but, as construction costs continue to grow, you have to think strategically about what amenities are truly important.”

 The demand for state-of-the-art technology further increases the price.
 Electrical costs are the biggest-ticket item, making up over a quarter of the typical renovation budget.
 Gyms, with their massive electrical demands, are especially expensive for this reason.
 And those spacious windows that boost work and workout productivity with plentiful natural light?
 Glass, like construction labor, is in short supply and costly.